hummus-tea/hummus-tea.github.io/index.markdown

 ---
 ## About Me

-I'm trained as an engineer and am passionate about science, food, local politics, queer and feminist issues, Judaism, speculative fiction, and language.
+I'm trained as a chemical engineer, and value that technical background, but have found my calling in copyediting.
+I am passionate about science, food, local politics, queer and feminist issues, Judaism, speculative fiction, and language.
 An enthusiastic researcher, I relish the opportunity to dig deep into a new topic and to make complicated technical issues accessible to lay people.

-Experienced in Chicago Manual of Style, AP, and MLA.
-Currently available for copy editing, transcription, and writing (especially in the areas listed above, but able to quickly get up to speed on most technical topics).
+Experienced in Chicago Manual of Style, AP, and Canada Press Style.
+Currently available for copy editing, transcription, sensitivity reading, and writing (especially in the areas listed above, but able to quickly get up to speed on most technical topics).
 I would love to help your work become the best possible version of itself!

 ***